 SARAH WISSON – New Zealand/AUSTRALIA

 Sarah graduated as an animal osteopath in 2002.
 Since this time she has advanced exponentially as an animal osteopath and is now based in New Zealand, where she travels through the South Island of NZ seeing animals..
 She also runs a busy human in Canterbury.
 In addition, Sarah is a lecturer and examiner in the fields of human and animal osteopathy.
 She works with vets and gives talks and practical demonstrations to vets & clients on how to help rehab their animals.
 In terms of AAO, Sarah feeds news into the AAO from New Zealand and Australia, working to build connections within these regions.

 Wil Ames – treasurer

 Wil Ames MICB AATQB – Wil has previous employment as a financial advisor, mortgage advisor and almost twenty years combined experience in the City of London Police Force and Avon & Somerset Constabulary.
-He is employed by an accountancy firm that specialises in tax matters for clients in the healthcare profession and is the accounts manager for a number of osteopathic and educational establishments.
-He also runs his own bookkeeping business for small businesses – specialising in MSK professionals.
+In the past, he has worked with an accountant firm that specialises in tax matters for clients in the healthcare profession and is the accounts manager for a number of osteopathic and educational establishments.
+Today, he is a semi-senior Accountant at Dashwoods and also runs his own bookkeeping business for small businesses – specialising in the MSK profession.